 Quotable Moment: "'Boys don't wear dresses,' Becky snipped.
 Morris smiled as he swished, crinkled, and clicked back to his spaceship.
 'This boy does.'"

-Edited by photographer and writer Susan Kuklin, this collection features the voices and stories from six gender-fluent and transgender teens.
+Edited by photographer and writer Susan Kuklin, this collection features the voices and stories from six gender-fluid and transgender teens.

 Quotable Moment: "I think the question should be flipped around: What's the cause for assuming that one’s gender identity has to be the one that you are born with?"

-Moving and beautifully written, Ami Polonsky's book tells the story of a transgender 6th grader.
+Moving and beautifully written, Ami Polonsky's book tells the story of a transgender sixth-grader.
 Though it's a character-driven book about self-discovery, identity, and belonging, it's also about friendship, passion, and perseverance.
 This is one of those books that's written for teens but makes an impact on adults too.

 Quotable Moment: "It's hard to breathe and my heart is thumping, and all of a sudden, I'm worried that it might explode from all these years of wishing."

 For those of you who love visual art as much as you love language, pick up this graphic memoir by Tille Walden.
 "Skating was a central piece of her identity, her safe haven from the stress of school, bullies, and family.
 But as she switched schools, got into art, and fell in love with her first girlfriend, she began to question how the close-minded world of figure skating fit in with the rest of her life, and whether all the work was worth it," and what it means to outgrow a passion.
 Though it's appropriate for teens, it's also a great read for adults.

 Quotable Moment: "One girl in particular seemed to take my existence as a threat.
 She was vicious to everyone, and in a tiny school there was no escape."